-Located in the Mountains and Mesas travel region, the City of Fruita and the Town of Palisade promote themselves to visitors as the "bookends" of the Grand Valley.
-Already a well-established hub for accessing high-quality Colorado fruit and wine, the two communities are rapidly becoming an outdoor mecca for activities, such as mountain biking and other recreation experiences.
+Located in the Mountains and Mesas travel region, the City of Fruita and the Town of Palisade collaboratively promote themselves to visitors as the "bookends" of the Grand Valley.
+Already a well-established hub for accessing high-quality Colorado fruit and wine, the two communities are rapidly becoming an outdoor mecca for activities, such as mountain biking and other outdoor recreation experiences.

-The Fruita Tourism Advisory Council (TAC) and the Palisade Tourism Advisory Board (TAB) work to advance tourism in their respective communities and coordinate collaborative tourism-related activities that benefit both locations.
-Both entities are funded through a locally collected lodging tax, with Fruita collecting a X% tax and Palisade collecting a x% tax.
+The Fruita Tourism Advisory Council (TAC) and the Palisade Tourism Advisory Board (TAB) work to advance tourism in their respective communities and coordinate tourism-related activities that benefit both locations.
+Both entities are funded through a locally collected lodging tax, with Fruita collecting a 3% tax and Palisade collects \$2 per room per night stay.

-Fruita and Palisade's core team was paired with Dan Moore, CEO of Pandion Consulting & Facilitation, a travel industry consultancy with experience in tourism development, staff training, and business consulting, to develop a recovery assessment and facilitate a full-day community visioning and action planning workshop.
+The TAC and TAB were paired with Dan Moore, CEO of Pandion Consulting & Facilitation, a travel industry consultancy with experience in tourism development, staff training, and business consulting, to develop a recovery assessment and facilitate a full-day community visioning and action planning workshop.

-Fruita and Palisade also convened a core team composed of members the TAC and TAB to provide input throughout the design and delivery of the program.
+Fruita and Palisade also convened a core team composed of members of the TAC and TAB to provide input throughout the design and delivery of the program.
 Two core team meetings were held to identify priority barriers and opportunities for advancing tourism, validate the findings from the recovery assessment, and guide workshop design.